 You can make flavorful and healthier versions of these traditional picnic salads with no mayo required.
 This way, you can enjoy your potato and pasta salads with less fat and fewer calories.

-- Garlic Herb Potato Salad uses a vinaigrette packed with fresh herbs like parsley and thyme.
+- Herbed French Potato Salad uses a vinaigrette packed with fresh herbs like parsley and thyme.

 Use whole wheat pasta in your pasta salad for an easy way to bump up its fiber content.
 Our favorite mayo-free pasta salads: